WiIIiam278/HuskHomes/docs/Setup.md

 -----

 ## Multi-server Setup Instructions
-These instructions are for installing HuskHomes on multiple Spigot or Fabric servers and having them network together.
+These instructions are for installing HuskHomes on multiple supported servers and having them network together.
 A MySQL database (v8.0+) is required.

 ### 1. Install the jar
-- Place the plugin jar file in the `/plugins/` directory of each Spigot server, or the `/mods` directory of your Fabric server.
+- Place the plugin jar file in the `/plugins/` directory of each Spigot or Fand server, or the `/mods` directory of each Fabric server.
 - You do not need to install HuskHomes as a proxy plugin.
 ### 2. Restart the server and configure
 - Start, then stop every server to let HuskHomes generate the config file.
-- Advanced users: If you'd prefer, you can just create one config.yml file and create symbolic links in each `/plugins/HuskHomes/` (`/config/huskhomes/` on Fabric) folder to it to make updating it easier.
+- Advanced users: If you'd prefer, you can just create one config.yml file and create symbolic links in each `/plugins/HuskHomes/` (`/config/huskhomes/` on Fabric, `/plugins/huskhomes/` on Fand) folder to it to make updating it easier.
 ### 3. Configure servers to use cross-server mode
-- Navigate to the HuskHomes [config](Config-Files) file on each server (`~/plugins/HuskHomes/config.yml` on Spigot, `~/config/huskhomes/config.yml` on Fabric)
+- Navigate to the HuskHomes [config](Config-Files) file on each server (`~/plugins/HuskHomes/config.yml` on Spigot, `~/config/huskhomes/config.yml` on Fabric, `~/plugins/huskhomes/config.yml` on Fand)
 - Under `database`, set `type` to `MYSQL`, `MARIADB` or `POSTGRESQL` (depending on which type of database you wish to use)
 - Under `mysql`/`credentials`, enter the credentials of your MySQL, MariaDB or PostgreSQL database server.
 - Scroll down and look for the `cross_server` section.
 Set `enabled` to `true`.